SahilLathiya/Brach-Predictor/README.md

 # Download Champsim
 To download Champsim, please navigate to the following link: https://github.com/ChampSim/ChampSim Once there, you can clone the repository to obtain the necessary files.<br><br>
-or you can use following command
+Or you can use following command
 ```
 git clone https://github.com/ChampSim/ChampSim.git
 ```